gsoules/MkDocs/digital-archive/docs/archivist/what-gets-searched.md

 -   The text of a visible item's PDF file attachments (the PDF itself must be searchable)

 If the keywords exist in one or more of the item's visible metadata fields, that item will show up as a search result.
-The word's do not need to all exist together in the same field unless they have been enclosed in double quotes as a phrase.
+The words do not need to all exist together in the same field unless they have been enclosed in double quotes as a phrase.